Recommendations for Developing an Institutional Ambassador Animal Policy

 - Safety issues related to handlers' personal attire and behavior (e.g., discourage or prohibit use of long earrings, perfume and cologne, not eating or drinking around animals, smoking etc.).
 AZA's Animal Contact Policy provides guidelines in this area; these guidelines were incorporated into accreditation standards in 1998.

 VII.
 Animal Health and Welfare

-Ensure that the level of health care for the program animals is consistent with that of other animals in the collection.
+- Ensure that the level of health care for the ambassador animals is consistent with that of other animals in the collection.

 VIII.
 Taxon Specific Protocols